NYCComptroller/Checkbook/SOLR-INSTALL.md

           url="jdbc:postgresql://localhost/checkbook" \
           user="postgres" password="postgres"

+* Question: In this file we have two dataSources, "db1" and "db2."
+  Should both be edited to have localhost instead of the 192.168.3.23 IP address?
+And should both use postgres as their username and password?

  *Note: Actually, you may not need to edit it if you're just testing, as the shipped file has the username "postgres" with password "postgres", for testing.
 However, in a production environment those